paradigmxyz/flood/README.md

 # 🌊🌊 flood 🌊🌊

-`flood` is a tool for benchmarking and load testing EVM nodes
+`flood` is a load testing tool for benchmarking EVM nodes over RPC

 For each RPC method, `flood` measures the effect of load on metrics such as:
 1. throughput